qiuyue1993/Notes/CVPR2020/Reading list.md

 - On Vocabulary Reliance in Scene Text Recognition

+Previous neglated problem: the state-ofthe-art methods perform well on images with words within vocabulary but generalize poorly to images with words outside vocabulary.

+Abstract: we establish an analytical framework to conduct an in-depth study on the problem of vocabulary reliance in scene text recognition.

+Key findings: (1) Vocabulary reliance is ubiquitous; (2) Attention-based decoders prove weak in generalizing to words outside vocabulary and segmentation-based decoders perform well in utilizing visual features;  (3) Context modeling is highly coupled with the prediction layers.

+Method: we propose a simple yet effective mutual learning strategy to allow models of two families (attention-based and segmentationbased) to learn collaboratively.

+Results:  This remedy alleviates the problem of vocabulary reliance and improves the overall scene text recognition performance.

 - ContourNet:Taking a Further Step Toward Accurate Arbitrary-Shaped Scene Text Detection

 - What Machines See Is Not What They Get: Fooling Scene Text Recognition Models With Adversarial Text Images (**Oral**)